2010 Volvo XC70

 Hurtling along 120 miles of logging roads in the unpaved wilderness of northwestern Montana showed off the stability, handling and ride of the XC70.
 The all-wheel drive made driving around corners easy and predictable on gravel, dirt, and mud as snow began to fall.
 The suspension had just the right amount of compliance to keep the tires to the trail yet gave the driver lots of control.
 Bumps in the middle of turns never upset the handling.
 More aggressive tires would improve on this further in these conditions.

 The XC70 has good suspension travel, and 8.3 inches of ground clearance, more than most crossovers and more than a few truck-based SUVs.
 That means a bumper is less likely snag on something when traversing a deep rut or nosing up a steep rise.
 The skid plates offer an element of protection for underbody components if it encounters fallen tree limbs or large rocks.
 You won't find skid plates on a Lexus RX350, for example, but they come standard on the XC70.
 That says something about the customers of these cars.
-We see XC70s in Moab and other outdoors settings, while the XC90 appears more at home at the shopping center.
+We see XC70s in Moab and other outdoors settings, while Volvo's own, larger XC90 appears more at home at the shopping center.

 Hill-Descent Control works great, managing the throttle and braking and minimizing slides on the way down fairly steep dirt surfaces.
 We've tested it at a moderately challenging ATV park in Germany and on a much more challenging trail in northwestern Montana.
 With HDC, the car is slowly lowered down a steep descent.
 All the driver has to do is steer.
 And that's the point: Without this system, it's easy to lock up the wheels and slide off the trail and into a tree or rock or over a precipice, none of which is convenient.
 With all-wheel drive and Hill-Descent Control, the XC70 can traverse some truly primitive roads, limited only by ground clearance.
 We drove the previous-generation models down the Baja Peninsula in Mexico over some of the same rocky roads used in the Baja 1000 off-road race and up the icy haul road that runs along the Trans-Alaska Pipeline to Deadhorse, for thousands of grueling but trouble-free miles.
-And this new one is superior in every respect.
+And the current model is superior in every respect.

 The Collision Avoidance Package is based on research that suggested that driver distractions cause up to 90 percent of all traffic accidents.
 The package includes Adaptive Cruise Control, Collision Warning with Auto Brake, Distance Alert, Driver Alert Control and Lane Departure Warning.
 Adaptive cruise control issues a warning if the XC70 is closing quickly on an object and pre-loads the brake system, and it can actually engage the brakes if the driver fails to respond.

 Volvo XC70 is an excellent choice for outdoor adventurers.
 It offers genuine off-pavement capability and it's very good on unpaved roads.
 It has lots of room for gear and the cargo compartment is perfectly flat.
-It offers many advantages over truck-based SUVs, including better fuel economy, better handling, better ride, and for many it's a more rational alternative.
+It offers many advantages over truck-based SUVs, including better fuel economy, better handling, better ride; and for many it's a more rational alternative.
 Yet it's quiet, maneuverable and pleasant for the sort of driving most of us do most of the time.

 J.P.
 Vettraino reported from Germany, with NewCarTestDrive.com editor Mitch McCullough reporting from northwestern Montana.